 The annual review of the Biennial Research Plan will be linked to the Centre's budget approval process.
-It will commence in November of each year, and be finalised in May, with Board approval for the Plan and associated budget.
+It will commence in November of each year, and be finalised in May of the following year, with Board approval for the Plan and associated budget.